 So: what can you do?
 Completely redesigning or even moving offices to bright open spaces (or better yet - to LA!) would be a great improvement, but also probably an unlikely one.
-Instead, introducing SAD light boxes into your office space will allow people to top up on bright light, to help regulate circadian rhythms and therefore promote better sleep as well as offer a boost to their productivity, energy levels, mood, alertness and concentration.
+Instead, introducing SAD light boxes into your office space will allow employees to top up on bright light, to help regulate circadian rhythms and therefore promote better sleep as well as offer a boost to their productivity, energy levels, mood, alertness and concentration.

 Having carried out several light therapy pop-ups at co-working spaces and universities, we regularly receive great feedback.
 In January 2019 we installed Lumie Vitamin L in windowless phone booths at WeWork in Devonshire Square in London during their Well-being Week.
 Most respondents to our short survey noticed improvement to their ability to think clearly, and had seen a boost to their mood, energy levels, performance and enthusiasm within one 30-minute session.
 One of the notes we received said “These should be in every booth during the winter”.

 Lumie lights could become a permanent fixture in canteens, common areas or wellness rooms, encouraging employees to eat lunch or take time to recharge with a mid-morning cup of tea in the glow of an energy light, such as Lumie Brazil for instance.
 Alternatively, smaller, more portable lights (think Lumie Vitamin L) could be made available to employees to use at their desks, giving the individuals the freedom to experiment with timing and duration of their sessions to see what works best for them.